SolomonSklash/segmentation-scan/notes.md

 * copy results back
     * ParsedTCP_ATTACKBOXNAME_hh:mm:ss.txt
     * ParsedUDP_ATTACKBOXNAME_hh:mm:ss.txt
-* how do we know if the scan started successfully??????
+* how do we know if the scan started successfully?
     * have remote.sh monitor the status of the masscan scan
     * check return value of masscan
         * if it fails, SCP a failure file back to local machine